Lordeblader/calculator/README.md

-# Advanced calculator app
+# Calculator

 **JUST A PERSONAL PROJECT FOR PRACTICE.
 MAY GIVE INCORRECT ANSWERS.
 ALWAYS VERIFY THE ANSWER!!**

-Simple calculator made in Dart with some advanced functions.
+Simple calculator made in Dart with some functions.
 Uses a custom parser.

 ## Overview